alexisrolland/ComfyUI-Blender/README.md

 git clone https://github.com/alexisrolland/ComfyUI-Blender.git
 ```

+#### Remarks
-Note these nodes do not require additional Python dependencies.
+> The custom nodes do not require additional Python dependencies.
 They are only used to define the inputs and outputs of the workflows to be displayed in the Blender add-on.

+> Ensure you have a recent version of ComfyUI.
+The add-on has has been developed based on ComfyUI `v0.3.49`.
+Some features such as the progress bar are not working properly on earlier versions.

 ### Install Blender Add-on

-This add-on has been developed for Blender `v4.5` and above.

 Download the add-on package `comfyui_blender_[...].zip` from the **[LATEST RELEASE](https://github.com/alexisrolland/ComfyUI-Blender/releases)**.

 In Blender, go to `Edit` > `Preferences` > `Add-ons` > `Install from Disk` > select the zip package.

+#### Remarks

+> Ensure you have a recent version of Blender.
+The add-on has been developed for Blender `v4.5` and above.
+Some features such as the lineart rendering are not working properly on earlier versions.

 ## Usage